Google PageRank for AI agents. 25,000+ tools indexed.

 Repository Score Stars Q4 Stars now Growth

 CoplayDev/unity-mcp is the standout story of Q1.
-A community-built tool with no corporate backing that holds the #1 AgentRank score (98.67) and grew 126% in stars this quarter.
-It reached the Unity game-dev community through a single well-timed demo video and spread organically from there.
+A community-built tool with no corporate backing that holds the #1 AgentRank score (98.7) and grew 126% in stars this quarter.
+It reached the Unity game-dev community organically and spread from there.
 This is what the top of the index looks like when community momentum beats corporate investment.

 Notable new entrants